 The guys on the rig enjoyed this jerky.
 If you are looking for a quick jerky without much prep or marinating time, this is the recipe for you!

 For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.

-- 1lb Lean Beef (Best Cuts of Beef for Jerky)
+- 1 lb Lean Beef or Venison (Best Cuts of Beef for Jerky)

 - Trim all visible fat from the beef and place in freezer for an hour or two to partially freeze.